Kwon Alexander: Professional career

+Pre-draft

-On December 31, 2014, Alexander announced on his Twitter account his decision to forgo his senior season and enter the 2015 NFL Draft.
+On December 31, 2014, Alexander announced on his Twitter account his decision to forgo his senior season and enter the 2015 NFL draft.
 Alexander was one of 33 collegiate linebackers to attend the NFL Scouting Combine in Indianapolis, Indiana.
 Alexander completed all of the necessary drills, finishing second among all linebackers in the 40-yard dash, sixth in the bench press and short shuttle, and ninth in the three-cone drill.

-On March 27, 2015, Alexander attended LSU's pro day, but opted to stand on his combine numbers and only performed positional drills for team representatives and scouts from all 32 NFL teams, including Steelers' head coach Mike Tomlin and general managers from the Minnesota Vikings, New Orleans Saints, New York Giants, New York Jets, and Pittsburgh Steelers.
+On March 27, 2015, Alexander attended LSU's pro day, but opted to stand on his combine numbers and only performed positional drills for team representatives and scouts from all 32 NFL teams, including Pittsburgh Steelers' head coach Mike Tomlin and general managers from the Minnesota Vikings, New Orleans Saints, New York Giants, New York Jets, and Steelers.
 During the draft process, he attended only one private visit with the San Francisco 49ers.
 At the conclusion of the pre-draft process, Alexander was projected to be a third round pick by NFL draft experts and scouts.
-He was ranked the second best outside linebacker prospect in the draft by NFL analyst Charles Davis and was ranked sixth best outside linebacker in the draft by NFLDraftScouts.com, and was ranked the seventh best linebacker by Matt Miller of NFLDraftScout.com.
+He was ranked the second best outside linebacker prospect in the draft by NFL analyst Charles Davis, was ranked the sixth best outside linebacker in the draft by NFLDraftScout.com, and was ranked the seventh best linebacker by Matt Miller of NFLDraftScout.com.

-The Tampa Bay Buccaneers selected Alexander in the fourth round (124th overall) of the 2015 NFL Draft.
-The Buccaneers traded their fourth (128th overall) and seventh round (218th overall) picks to the Oakland Raiders in order to move up four spots and select Alexander.
-He was the 11th linebacker drafted in 2015.